microsoft/nni/docs/tutorial_3_tryTunersAndAssessors.md

         required fields: codeDirectory, classFileName, className and classArgs.

 ### **Learn More about tuners**
-* For detailed defintion and usage aobut the required field, please refer to [Config an experiment](ExperimentConfig.md)
+* For detailed defintion and usage about the required field, please refer to [Config an experiment](ExperimentConfig.md)
 * [Tuners in the latest NNI release](HowToChooseTuner.md)
 * [How to implement your own tuner](howto_2_CustomizedTuner.md)

 **Assessor** specifies the algorithm you use to apply early stop policy.
-In NNI, there are two approaches to set theassessor.
+In NNI, there are two approaches to set the assessor.
 1. Directly use assessor provided by nni sdk

         required fields: builtinAssessorName and classArgs.